Complications of Pregnancy

 Preeclampsia or eclampsia

 Preeclampsia (or toxemia) causes high blood pressure during pregnancy.
 Protein is also found in the urine.
-Sometimes a woman has swelling due to fluid retention.
+Sometimes a pregnant person has swelling due to fluid retention.
 Eclampsia is the more severe form of this problem.
 It can lead to seizures, coma, or even death.

 The cause of preeclampsia is unknown.
 But it is more common in first pregnancies.
-It affects about 5% to 8% of all pregnant women.
+It affects about 1 in 20 to 4 in 50 pregnant people.
 Other risk factors for preeclampsia include:

-A woman with high blood pressure, diabetes, or kidney disease before she became pregnant
+A person with high blood pressure, diabetes, or kidney disease before they became pregnant

 History of thrombophilia or lupus